sajee05/Obsidian/Notes/05 Prelims/Subject Notes/Art and Culture.md

---- START OF FILE Art and Culture.md ---

-Art and Culture ---कलाऔरसंस्कृति Tuesday, 26 July 2022

-2:09 AM Art is theexpression or applicationof human creative skill and imagination like painting, sculpture, music, dance, architecture
+ Art is the expression or application of human creative skill and imagination like painting, sculpture, music, dance, architecture

 - There is no generally agreed definition of what constitutes art, its interpretation has varied greatly throughout history and across cultures.The three classical branches ofvisual artare[painting](https://en.wikipedia.org/wiki/Painting),[sculpture](https://en.wikipedia.org/wiki/Sculpture), and[architecture](https://en.wikipedia.org/wiki/Architecture).
 - [Theatre](https://en.wikipedia.org/wiki/Theatre),[dance](https://en.wikipedia.org/wiki/Dance), and other[performing arts](https://en.wikipedia.org/wiki/Performing_arts), as well as[literature](https://en.wikipedia.org/wiki/Literature),[music](https://en.wikipedia.org/wiki/Music),[film](https://en.wikipedia.org/wiki/Film)and other media such as[interactive media](https://en.wikipedia.org/wiki/Interactive_media), are included in a broader definition of[the arts](https://en.wikipedia.org/wiki/The_arts).